 With not even half the year gone, it’s amazing to look back and think about plans we had.
 At this point, I’d be supper happy with peace and anti-virus.
 Who would have known we’d need to escape from COVID in DIY?

-I know many of you have taken advantage of time off by doing DIY, and that’s great, but WOW, planning certainly changes with the current situations.
+I know many have taken advantage of forced time off by doing DIY, and that’s great, but WOW, planning certainly changes with the current situations.
 We hope you are all safe and doing well.
 Keep up the DIY to maintain sanity, and we wish you the best of luck as the year progresses.
 Thank you for participating at Mechanical Elements.